Christian9721/Challenge-MT3/README.md

 * To improve the development experience, `Prettier`, `Eslint` and `Jest` were installed.
 * Only `Material` (and its dependencies) and `redux` libraries were installed.
 * Clean architectural design was used.
+* Custom `Node` commands to speed up the development process

 # FEATURES 🎉
 - File names come with this format "name.type.extension", example: `card.component.jsx`, this way it is easier to search with VS Code for file types.